 You can but you shouldn’t.
 If you come upon a temporary windfall then you should tuck it back for an emergency but if your income permanently changes then you will have to report it so your payment plan can be adjusted.

-No. With Golden Bankruptcy you never have to worry about extra or hidden fees.
+No. With C. Golden & Fleming you never have to worry about extra or hidden fees.
 We will give you a price that covers your case from beginning to end.

 Yes but it will begin as a motion before the court.
 Our attorneys can help you with that process if it comes up.

 Yes but it can be a very tricky situation.
 You will need to sit down with one of our attorneys to identify which portion of the debt can be included and which cannot.